Pippadi/combadge/hardware/README.md

 At this stage, though, I'm more concerned with battery management.

 All the chosen components of the combadge operate on 3.3V.
 I was hoping to find an all-in-one charging and voltage-regulating IC, but none seem to exist for these parameters.
-For charging, I plan to stick to a tried-and-tested TP4056 and DW01A combination.
+For charging, I plan to use an [XC6808A4D28R-G](https://www.torexsemi.com/products/battery-charge-ics/series/?name=xc6808) and a zener diode circuit for over-discharge protection.
 I found the super tiny 250mA [NCP160](https://www.onsemi.com/products/power-management/linear-regulators-ldo/ncp160) LDO linear regulator for 3.3V power.

 I still need to verify whether 250mA is enough for the entire combadge (it better be; it's running off a battery).